 How does studying for a public health degree in Michigan prepare for interdisciplinary roles?

-Studying for a public health degree in Michigan equips students for interdisciplinary roles by offering a curriculum that integrates diverse fields such as epidemiology, health policy, environmental health, and biostatistics.
-Many programs emphasize collaboration with healthcare, social services, and government agencies, reflecting Michigan's complex health challenges.
+Studying for an online public health degree in Michigan equips students with skills for interdisciplinary roles by integrating knowledge from multiple fields such as epidemiology, environmental health, and health policy.
+Michigan's public health programs frequently collaborate with local healthcare systems and government agencies, enhancing practical learning opportunities.

 How to choose between a thesis and a non-thesis public health degree program in Michigan?